noi-techpark/it.bz.beacon.api/README.md

 ### License

-The code in this project is licensed under the Mozilla Public License 2.0 license.
+The code in this project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE 3.0 or later license.
 See the LICENSE.md file for more information.